LBCrion/sfwbar/doc/sfwbar-network.rst

 NetInfo(Query [,Interface])
 ---------------------------

-Function NetInfo queries a proeprty of the the network interface specified.
+Function NetInfo queries a property of the the network interface specified.
 If `Interface` is not specified, NetInfo will query the interface of the default gateway (if one exists).
 The queries supported are: